rohan25nov/projectweb/README.md

 click on choose file option and choose collegeDB.sql file which is located inside this project.
 Then click on go button.

 Then come back your project and click on admin login.
-Give username as admin and password as sdit and lick on submit
+Give username as admin and password as sdit and click on submit